Linux FPAC mini-HOWTO

 Note : when starting ax25d from a script it must be started after fpac in order to have rose0 device already set up.

-When a user issues a connect request to F6BVP-2 via FPAC network, it will be connected to the DX cluster.
+When a user issues a connect request to F6BVP-2 via ROSE FPAC network, it will be connected to the DX cluster.

 10.2.3.
 Interfacing FPAC with NetRom